 Volunteering adds to a sense of personal ownership in the Refuge System.
 And while that sense of ownership benefits the refuges and all the plants and animals that reside or migrate there, a personal connection with a refuge benefits volunteers too.
 Volunteering is a wonderful opportunity to spread the word about the mission and importance of the Refuge.

 Schedule now to participate in various Refuge support activities that need your helping hands (and for some projects, your strong backs).
 While we can’t guarantee perfect weather for these work dates, we can certainly promise a fun time!
+Check out our calendar of upcoming events here, and look specifically for those marked VOLUNTEER OPPORTUNITY.

 The trails on the Refuge need periodic maintenance, to include removing overgrown vegetation, litter and other obstacles.
 We rotate through the various trails throughout the year, or as needed.
 Most of the routine trail maintenance involves light physical labor, and tools are provided.
 Most trail maintenance trips take about two to three hours.